MaxGrtz/warehouse_planner/README.md

         -> all calculations for example can be performed on a boolean matrix, where:
             - the rows represent order items (row 1 ~ order item 1)
             - the columns represent PSUs (column 1 ~ PSU 1)
-            - it captures the distribution of items in the PSUs
+            - it captures the distribution of order items in the PSUs
             - by filtering for PSUs in the current state one can easily check:
                 -> the number of PSUs used (number of columns) -> the number of order items provided (np.any() on corresponding axis and sum over result vector) -> we tested an implementation of this for hill_climbing:
             - it performed worse for small orders
             - but showed less decline in performance with an increase of items in the order
+    - another idea could be to restrict the neighborhood in our implementation by subsampling or just considering changes to the current state in one random position (instead of all positions)